certtools/intelmq/docs/user/eventdb.rst

 - No code changes are needed in the IntelMQ output bot or your own scripts.
 A migration is seamless.
 - PostgreSQL itself ensures that the data of both tables is consistent and linked correctly.

-The complete SQL script can be found in the `contrib/eventdb <https://github.com/certtools/intelmq/tree/develop/contrib/eventdb>`_ directory of IntelMQ.
+The complete SQL script can be generated using :ref:`intelmq_psql_initdb`.
 It does *not* cover step 2 to avoid accidental data loss - you need to do this step manually.